Sourtoast/TheDesktop/README.md

 ## Installation:
 Binaries can be found in releases direcotry.
 For instalation copy suitable folder to location of your choice.
 Respectively ia32 for 32-bit and x64 for 64-bit systems.
-To run it execute thedesktop file or add it to startup
+To run it execute "thedesktop" file or add it to startup

 #### Transparency
 This heavily rely on transparency so you need to install some kind of compositor.
 I used it with compton and it works fine.
 For others you need to find out by yourself.